-Since 2011, HITunisia has been developing actions to ensure that disability rights are taken into account in the democratic transition process.
+Since 2011, HI Tunisia has been developing actions to ensure that disability rights are incorporated into the democratic transition process.

-Since 2011, HI Tunisia has been developing actions to ensure that disability rights are taken into account in the democratic transition process.
+Since 2011, HI Tunisia has been developing actions to ensure that disability rights are incorporated into the democratic transition process.

-HI Tunisia also aims to build the capacities of the country’s institutions to provide technical support to victims of gender-based violence and advocate for the application of laws that protect their rights.
+HI further aims to build the capacities of Tunisian institutions, offer technical support to victims of gender-based violence and ensure the application of laws that protect their rights.

 In 2014, following elections for the first pluralist and democratic parliament, the country installed a government.

 The representation and participation of people with disabilities remain low.
-It is therefore essential to support initiatives that encourage their participation in society.
+It is therefore essential to support initiatives that encourage the participation of people with disabilities in society.

 HI is an independent and impartial aid organisation working in situations of poverty and exclusion, conflict and disaster.
 We work alongside people with disabilities and vulnerable populations, taking action and bearing witness in order to respond to their essential needs, improve their living conditions and promote respect for their dignity and fundamental rights.